sameeralamynwa/sameeralamynwa/README.md

   🏢 Software Engineer at **Nielsen**

-  🔬 Exploring AI, Machine Learning, and Computer Vision
+  🔬 Exploring AI and Machine Learning

   🎯 Aiming to contribute to innovative AI research and applications